signmotion/pure_dart_ui/README.md

 ## Motivation

-Sometimes we want to use nice packages from pub.dev on the server side or CLI.
+Sometimes we want to use nice packages from pub.dev on the CLI or server side.
 But (sometimes) the needed package has dependencies on Flutter...

 I created `pure_dart_ui` to address this injustice in a single line (see `Usage` section below).